dotnetappdevni/GCShop/README.md

-Welcome to the Go Compare APi this api exposes one end point and some identity enpoints not required for the test though.
+Welcome to the Go Compare API.
+This API exposes one endpoint and some identity endpoints, although they are not required for the test.
+The main endpoint is

-Basically an end point

-api Basket
+api/Basket.

+There is a Swagger UI available so you can test the rules that the asserts are tested against, and it should work for others.

-That confirms to the rules you gave me
+This confirms to the rules you provided.
 ```
 | Item | Price | Offer      |
 |------|-------|------------|